 The prize consists of a $500 award, a certificate, and a one-year membership to the WHA.

 Submissions should include a cover letter, abstract, and a PDF file of your full dissertation.
 Email all materials to: firstname.lastname@example.org with the subject line “WHA Dissertation Prize.”

-Entries must be submitted by October 1, 2016.
+Entries must be submitted by October 1, 2017.
 Late entries and submissions that do not adhere to these guidelines will be disqualified.
-The prize will be awarded at the WHA’s 2017 conference in Boston, MA if the awardee is in attendance.
+The prize will be awarded at the WHA’s 2018 conference in Milwaukee, WI if the awardee is in attendance.

 In the event that the panel of judges considers that the quality of the entries does not warrant the awarding of any prize, the judges shall have the right to make no awards available.

 Questions regarding the prize or its guidelines should be directed to email@example.com.

 Dissertation Prize 2016 Kathryn Hain (Honorable Mention) Isaiah Wilner (Honorable Mention) 2015 Phillip Guingona (Honorable Mention) 2014

 “The Global Irish and Chinese: Migration, Exclusion, and Foreign Relations Among Empires, 1784-1904.”

 “The Slave trade of European Women to the Middle East and Asia from Antiquity to the Ninth Century.”

 “Raven Cried for Me: Narratives of Transformation on the Northwest Coast of America.”